prithvijitguha/spark_structured_streaming_example/readme.md

-# Spark Structured Streaming Example
+# PySpark Structured Streaming Example

 An example repo of using Spark Structured Streaming for Ingestion Workloads